 The only time I’ve ever felt pinching from my reusable safety razor was when I didn’t tighten down the razor head properly and the blade was moving around when shaving.
 It’s not a mistake I’ve repeated.

 After shaving, I always take out the blade and rinse the blade and razor under water, then pat them dry.

-Refusing to buy plastic disposable razors and switching to a stainless steel reusable razor is a simple sustainable change that is easy to do.
-You’ll save money and help to reduce the world’s pollution burden.
+By refusing to buy plastic disposable razors and switching to a stainless steel reusable razor I was able to implement a simple sustainable change.
+It meant I had more money to save whilst helping to reduce the world’s pollution burden.
 One small consistent change made by many can have great benefits.

 Looking for other ways to reduce your plastic pollution footprint?
-Check out my blog ‘Plastic Produce Bags: Alternatives You Can Use’.
+Check out the article ‘Plastic Produce Bags: Alternatives You Can Use’.

 Please comment below with how you’d feel about changing to a reusable safety razor.